 I wish I could take a big vat of this with me to keep cool and enjoy over the weekend.
 Guess I’ll just have to be content with three (count em…1,2,3) kid-free, responsibility-free days with some of my favorite bands and favorite people.
 It may not be ice cream, but it sure ain’t the worst.
 Have a great weekend, I know I will!

 - 3/4 cup sugar

 - 3 cups mini marshmallows

 - 8 oz graham crackers crushed (I prefer homemade but you can use store-bought)

 - 8 oz semi-sweet chocolate chips

-- Once the ice cream has chilled, freeze it in your ice cram maker according to the manufacture directions.
+Once the ice cream has chilled, freeze it in your ice cream maker according to the manufacture instructions.

 Working quickly, add half of the ice cream to a large pan or baking dish.
 Layer crumbled graham crackers, toasted marshmallows and chocolate glance over the top.
 Add the remaining ice cream and layer again with grahams, chocolate and marshmallows.

 Freeze for at least an hour before serving.